input-output-hk/cardano-entropy/README.md

 We collected multiple similar versions of the same files from this source, because it was very frequently updated.
 The hashes of these files can be found in [sha256-summary.txt](https://github.com/input-output-hk/cardano-entropy/blob/master/files/gis/sha256-summary.txt).
 This file can be easily verified and recreated by running a script like `for f in download-*; do sha256sum "$f/day_in_month.csv"; done` inside the gis directory.
 Its hashes are posted in alphabetical order in this transaction: [ea812c10ac92a8724fb9e6ec4aedd5edd0532dc9364b6327a07d7005d32a3932](https://explorer.cardano.org/en/transaction?id=ea812c10ac92a8724fb9e6ec4aedd5edd0532dc9364b6327a07d7005d32a3932).

 #### verify by running the scripts and collecting the data yourselves
 Another way to verify the process is to use the scripts and collect the data yourself.
-To achieve this, first build the code in this repository and then run this [script](https://github.com/input-output-hk/cardano-entropy/blob/master/run.sh).
+To achieve this, first build the code in this repository,run  selenium server as described above and then run this [script](https://github.com/input-output-hk/cardano-entropy/blob/master/run.sh).
 To run it you should define first some variables:
 - workspace : an existing folder where data will be downloaded
 - username : your username for your free account at http://www.eoddata.com/
 - password : your matching password
 - end_date='2021-04-06' : the day we collected data from NYSE
 - end_date_time='2021-04-07T09:44:51' : the end date we collected data from the other sources.

 The script, among other things, will print 3 hashes for sources Nyse, GR-quakes and JP-quakes.
 Its hashes can be found in this transaction [ef5225a96b3d6e2990723d0fdf07caa276df1f1f65e1a748ad0922822e9e9a16](https://explorer.cardano.org/en/transaction?id=ef5225a96b3d6e2990723d0fdf07caa276df1f1f65e1a748ad0922822e9e9a16).
+For validating the 4th sources (GIS data) it's easier to use the steps in the previous section.